 Price, specs and rivals

-You can’t fault Renault’s ambition with the Alpine, with the flagship Légende model setting you back a hefty £50,805.
-And you’d hardly call the entry-level Pure model a snip at £46,905.
-Yes, both versions are extremely well equipped, but it’s a chunky amount of cash for what is essentially a four-cylinder coupe with a two-decade gap in its heritage.
+You can’t fault Renault’s ambition with the Alpine, with the flagship S model setting you back a hefty £55,900, the middling Légende £50,805, and the entry-level Pure model £46,905.
+Yes, all variants are extremely well equipped, but it’s a chunky amount of cash for what is essentially a four-cylinder coupe with a two-decade gap in its heritage.

 Of course, these prices are before options, meaning they’ll rise more than a little to match the Porsche and Alpine spec for spec, but as a complete sports car the Cayman just edges its more expensive rival.
 And yes, the flat-four engine is a bone of contention, but while it’s not the most charismatic unit, its main failing is that it’s simply not the old car’s flat-six – in terms of performance this punchy powerplant is in a different league.